joonhocho/auth0-react-native/README.md

 ### It's currently WORK IN PROGRESS
-It has not been tested yet.
-Only 60% of unit tests are passing.
+It has not been tested yet on React Native.
+Currently, 60% of unit tests are passing.

-So don't create an issue saying that it does not work, but rather create a PR for me!
+So don't create an issue, but rather create a PR for me!
 Thanks!

 ### Install